edersonrmachado/dockerNetflow/README.md

 ```
 * And than visualise  the netfflow data using "cflow" filtering string, in *Docker0* interface (172.17.0.1) in my case.
 ```

-8. Test collector container ping other containers, sets *fprobe* file to new ip address and port of collector.
 To remove containers type:
 ```
 $ docker rm containera containerb